SalishSeaCast/tools/NetCDF_Plot/README.md

 * [Plotting Tracers on Surface and Depth Slices.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/NetCDF_Plot/Plotting Tracers on Surface and Depth Slices.ipynb)
 * [Plotting Velocity Fields on Depth Slices.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/NetCDF_Plot/Plotting Velocity Fields on Depth Slices.ipynb)

-Also included are notebooks from initial experiments around visualization of NEMO results.

 The links below are to static renderings of the notebooks via [nbviewer.ipython.org](http://nbviewer.ipython.org/).
 Descriptions below the links are from the first cell of the notebooks